 The city is known around the world for outdoor pursuits, such as the annual Iditarod Trail Sled Dog Race each March.
 In December, when the nights get long and cold, the Anchorage International Film Festival, featuring ten days of the best international and independent cinema, provides a good excuse to stay indoors at the BearTooth TheatrePub.

 Anchorage is a small city with a small gay community.
 The few bars, as in most such cities, tend to mix everyone of all ages, genders and affinities together.
 There are also membership clubs to provide fellowship and organize events throughout the year.
-The annual June Alaska Pridefest ten-day event brings the wholle rainbow community together, culminating in the Celebrate Diversity parade.
+The annual June Alaska Pridefest events bring the wholle rainbow community together.

 Ted Stevens Anchorage International Airport is about 6 miles south of downtown Anchorage.
 It’s the biggest airport in the state, but welcomes mostly regional flights.
 Buses and taxis take you downtown.

 A car is usually your best bet for getting around this sprawling city.
 For info on public transit and general city info see Municipality of Anchorage.

 See Identity for details on the Anchorage Gay and Lesbian Community Center at 336 East 5th Avenue, plus other local background information.

 The Imperial Court of All Alaska has events such as their upcoming Labor Day Weekend 2017 Coronation Ball Week.

 The Last Frontier Men's Club, has campouts, movie nights, dining out, seasonal theme parties and contest including Mr Bear Alaska, and Mr Leather Alaska.
 Food is provided at most events.
 One regular night is every first Wednesdays at Mad Myrna’s, for fun with half-naked men.